kishkumar96/SydneyTraining/README.md

 ```

 # Normalised Difference Spectral Vector
 The normalised difference spectral vector composite is a computed image where every band of the image is a computed remote sensing indices.
+Using the normalised difference spectral vector (NDSV) approach improved classification performance in this study.
+This involves producing a pseudo multispectral image from all possible unique band ratios.
 ```javascript
 var toNDSVLS8 = function(image){
 image = image.select(